jhustata/book/_build/html/_sources/hw1.md

 | `female`            | Sex                                              | 0=No / 1=Yes         |
 | `received_kt`       | Patient eventually received a kidney transplant? | 0=No / 1=Yes         |

+This dataset contains simulated data on registrants for the deceased donor kidney waitlist.

 Questions